Large-scale quantum hybrid solution for linear systems of equations: Introduction

 \section{Introduction}

-After Shor invented a quantum algorithm for integer factorization\,\cite{Shor} promising to solve the problem exponentially faster than any classical factoring algorithm, a wealth of quantum solutions emerged targeting classically intractable problems.
-This sparked the idea of an overwhelming advantage of quantum computing coined into the concept of quantum supremacy \cite{Preskill2012}.
-The latter was expected to prosper, should quantum solutions be implemented on noiseless quantum processor units (QPUs).
-Yet the progress in quantum computing is impeded by the inherent errors of the logical gates, by the imperfections of the readout procedure, and by the decoherence affecting the qubits.
-Despite these obstacles, the state-of-the-art intermediate-scale quantum devices \cite{Preskill2018}, although suffering the noise-related problems, enable computations lying far beyond the capabilities of modern classical supercomputers.
+~~\\ Since Peter Shor's discovery of the factorization algorithm in 1994\,\cite{Shor}, finding quantum algorithms for solving other classically intractable problems has become one of the mainstreams of computational science.
+The subsequent developments brought in the idea of an overwhelming advantage of quantum computing versus classical computing, often referred to as quantum supremacy\,\cite{Preskill2012}.
+The manifestations of the latter sparked expectations for upcoming breakthrough provided quantum solutions would be implemented on noiseless quantum processor units (QPUs).
+Yet the progress in quantum computing has been hindered by the inherent errors in logical gates, imperfections in readout procedures, and decoherence affecting qubits.
+Despite these obstacles, state-of-the-art intermediate-scale quantum devices\,\cite{Preskill2018}, although suffering these noise-related problems, enable computations far beyond the capabilities of modern classical supercomputers.

-Recently, the Google collaboration demonstrated quantum supremacy by solving a problem that was purposely devised to profoundly demonstrate the advantage over classical devices \cite{Supremacy}.
-The low-noise superconducting 53-qubit QPU has been programmed to execute random instructions defined by a random quantum circuit containing single- and two-qubit gates.
-Such a random unitary transformation was designed to mimic all possible quantum computations.
-However, the implementation of a specific transformation that can be adopted into a framework of the practical quantum algorithms remains a challenge.

-One of the exemplary core protocols for quantum computing is quantum phase estimation (QPE) \cite{nielsen}, which has been extensively studied and applied as a subroutine in a framework of the variety of quantum algorithms such as the Shor algorithm, quantum counting, and the calculation of the eigenvalues of unitary matrices.
-By virtue of the QPE, a quantum computer gains an exponential speedup in the context of the matrix inversion problem \cite{Lloyd}, which is the main computational challenge in many areas, including artificial intelligence \cite{Lee2017}, partial differential equations \cite{Grossmann2007}, and data analysis \cite{freedman_2009}.
+While quantum advantage has recently been demonstrated on QPUs programmed to execute random instructions\,\cite{Supremacy}, the possibility of implementing specific transformations that can be adopted into a framework of practical quantum algorithms remains an open question.
+An exemplary core protocol for quantum computing is the quantum phase estimation\,\cite{nielsen} (QPE) protocol, which has been extensively studied and applied as a subroutine in a variety of quantum algorithms such as the Shor algorithm, quantum counting, and the calculation of the eigenvalues of unitary matrices.
+By virtue of the QPE, a quantum computer gains an exponential speedup in the context of the matrix inversion problem\cite{Lloyd}.
+The latter is a significant computational challenge in many areas, including artificial intelligence\,\cite{Lee2017}, partial differential equations\,\cite{Grossmann2007}, and data analysis\,\cite{freedman_2009}.